Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 07:22 why leaping.

-07:23 Anyway, I thought that was kind of interesting.
+07:23 Anyway, I thought this was kind of interesting.

 07:28 Thanks for giving me some homework to work on.